Assistant Professor of Curriculum and Teaching

 Dr. Sonu’s work has been published in Curriculum Inquiry, Journal of Teacher Education, and the Journal of Curriculum Theorizing, among others.
 Her dissertation, …(in)Justice for All?: Brooklyn Youth and the Question of Social Justice, explored youth performances and the complications of teaching for social justice, and received the 2011 Division B Outstanding Dissertation of the Year Award and the 2010 Critical Educators for Social Justice SIG Distinguished Dissertation of the Year Award from the American Educational Research Association (AERA).

-Sonu, D. (forthcoming).
+Sonu, D. (forthcoming, 2013).
 For the Sake of Diplomacy: The Educational (im)Possibility of Teaching Peace by New York City Elementary School Teachers.
-In R. Naqvi & R. Smits (Eds.), Framing Peace: Thinking about and Enacting Curriculum as "Radical Hope."
+In R. Naqvi & R. Smits (Eds.), Framing Peace: Thinking about and Enacting Curriculum as “Radical Hope” (pp. XX).
 New York: Peter Lang.

 Sonu, D. (2013).
 Friendship, Education, and Justice Teaching: The Professional Development of Two Teacher-Friends, Teaching and Learning: Journal of Natural Inquiry and Reflective Practice, 27(1), p.
 19-34.

 Sonu, D. (2012).
 Illusions of compliance: Performing the public and hidden transcripts of social justice education in neoliberal times, Curriculum Inquiry, 42(2), p.
 240-259.

 Sonu, D., Oppenheim, R., Epstein, S. & Agarwal, R. (2012).
 Taking responsibility: Using positioning theory to understand who’s responsible for a social justice education, Education, Citizenship, and Social Justice, (7)2, p.
 175-189.